shorebirdtech/shorebird/packages/shorebird_cli/README.md

 ### Create App

 To create an app use the `shorebird apps create` command.
-An app-id can be specified as a CLI option but shorebird will default to the app_id defined in the `shorebird.yaml`
+An app id can be specified as a CLI option but shorebird will default to the `app_id` defined in the `shorebird.yaml`

 ```bash
 # Create an app using default app id